Shehryare/Nodejs-NYT-WebScraper/README.md

 # Welcome to the New York Times scrapper application

-Overview:
+## Overview:

-A web app that lets users view, save and leave comments/notes on the latest news from the New York Times website.
+### This is a web app that lets users view, save and leave comments/notes on the latest news from the New York Times website.
 Articles are scraped from the website and is stored in the mongoDB database using an ODM (Object Document Model) mongoose and node.js.
 Click here to launch deployed application: https://mysterious-spire-55206.herokuapp.com/

-Technologies Used: Node.js, Express.js, MongoDB, Handlebars.
+### **Technologies Used: Node.js, Express.js, MongoDB, Handlebars.**

-1. For Local Setup: Clone the GitHub repo to your computer.
+**1.** For a Local Setup: *Clone* this repo to your computer.

-2. Run 'npm install' to install and save these npm packages:
+**2.** Run *'npm install'* in main directory to install and save these npm packages:

 express